What Is Consonance? (with Examples)

 Consonance is used for emphasis or to make a sentence more pleasing to the ear.
-It is used in every day language, poetry, and literature.
-To form consonance, we need two or more words that have the same consonant sound in the word anywhere except the beginning.
-It's important to focus on the sound rather than the letter because it is the sound that catches the audience's attention.
+It is used in everyday language, poetry, and literature.
+To form consonance, we need two or more words that share the same consonant sound.
+The shared sound can be anywhere in the words (not just the beginning like alliteration).
+It is important to focus on the sound rather than the letter because it is the sound that catches the audience's attention.

 - He is part of a government think tank.
-(In this example, we see the "NK" sound repeated in "Think" and "Tank" creating the consonance.)
+(The repeated nk sound creates the consonance.)

 - She swung her fist in angst against the beast.

-- The new look says boorish and English but also stylish.
+- The new logo says boorish and English but also stylish.